Prospective Students: Program Information

-View UTM Anthropology undergraduate program completion requirements on the UTM Academic Calendar.
+View current UTM Anthropology undergraduate program completion requirements on the UTM Academic Calendar.

 Use U of T's Degree Explorer tool to help you stay on track with fulfilling your program requirements.

-Questions about the new ISP100H5 writing course requirement are answered on our Frequently Asked Questions page.
+Questions about the ISP100H5 writing course requirement are answered on our Frequently Asked Questions page.